 The moment I hear the word Jhansi, the first image that comes to my mind is of Jhansi ki Rani.
-And the famous poem that I studied in school ‘Khoob ladi mardani woh to Jhansi wali rani thi’.
-As I landed at the Jhansi station, the image of warrior queen came in my eyes.
+And the famous poem that I studied in school ‘Khoob Ladi Mardani Woh to Jhansi wali Rani thi’.
+As I landed at the towns railway station, the image of a warrior queen came in my eyes.
 I tried to feel the ground on which she had fought the first battle of Indian Independence.
-Jhansi is a huge railway junction.
+This is a huge railway junction.
 It is primarily used as a transit point to go to Khajuraho, which is its primary link to tourism.
-Geographically, it is unique as it technically falls in UP.
-But all roads from it lead to MP.
+Geographically, it is unique as it technically falls in the state of UP.
+But all roads from it lead to the state of MP.
 Even the guidebooks cover it under MP instead of UP.

 Tourist Attractions of Jhansi

-There are two major attractions that you can see in Jhansi.
+There are two major attractions that you can see here.
 One is the Rani Mahal, which was the residence of Rani Laxmi Bai.
-And Jhansi fort, from where she fought the battle she is known for.
+And the fort, from where she fought the battle she is known for.

 Anecdotes of Jhansi Ki Rani

-I would say, if you are there, you must explore Jhansi as well.
+I would say, if you are there, you must explore this heritage city as well.
 Guidebooks do not do justice to this lovely city.

 Recommend you read following travel blog posts on Places to visit in Uttar Pradesh.